tale-toul/testero/README.md

 It is not recommended to run this application in a production environment, due to its own nature as a resource consumer and despite the default limits that it imposes on in resource, other applications running on the system can be affected by the reduction in available resources for their normal operation.

 ## RUNNING TESTERO
 The _testero_ application can be used as a containerized service in a kubernetes cluster, or as an independent application.
+In the spirit of cloud native development, the application does not support starting parameters, however some aspects of the execution can be adapted through the use of [environment variables](configuration-with-environment-variables).

+The web server listens on all local IPs and port 8080 (0.0.0.0:8080).

 ### RUNNING AS AN INDEPENDENT APPLICATION
 _testero_ has been tested on linux systems, it is not guarrantied to work on Mac or Windows systems.